Azure-Samples/azuresandbox/extras/terraform-azurerm-aistudio/README.md

 ## Before you start

 Note that this configuration requires that #AzureSandbox be provisioned in a region where both the Azure Virtual Machine SKUs used in #AzureSandbox and Azure AI Services are available.
-At the time of writing, the author used `australiaeast`.
+At the time of writing, the author used `westus`.
 The following configurations must be provisioned before starting:

 * [terraform-azurerm-vnet-shared](../../terraform-azurerm-vnet-shared/)
 * [terraform-azurerm-vnet-app](../../terraform-azurerm-vnet-app/)